 Element Admission Completion

-Transcript • Yes No ● Yes No
+Transcript • Yes No • Yes No

 Fingerprint check Yes No Yes No

 Background check Yes No Yes No

-Minimum number of courses/credits/semester hours completed Yes No • Yes No
+Minimum number of courses/credits/semester hours completed • Yes No Yes No

-Minimum GPA • Yes No • Yes No
+Minimum GPA • Yes No Yes No

-Minimum GPA in content area coursework Yes No • Yes No
+Minimum GPA in content area coursework • Yes No Yes No

-Minimum GPA in professional education coursework • Yes No Yes
+Minimum GPA in professional education coursework • Yes No Yes No

 Minimum ACT score Yes No Yes No

 Minimum SAT score Yes No Yes No

-Minimum basic skills test score • Yes No Yes No

-Subject area/academic content test or other subject matter verification Yes No Yes

-Element Admission Completion Recommendation(s) • Yes No Yes No Essay or personal statement Yes No Yes No Interview Yes No Yes No Other Specify: Dispositional self assessment; First Aid/CPR/AED; Child-Abuse Prevention; D ysl Yes No Yes No What is the minimum GPA required for admission into the program?
-(Leave above.) blank if you indicated that a minim um GPA is not required in the table 2.75 What is the minimum GPA required for completing the program?
-(Leave blan above.) nk if you indicated that a minimum GPA is not required in the table 3 Background checks and fingerprinting are required by the school divisions in which students are placed for student teaching, but not by JMU.
-Transcripts are evaluated for degree verification at the university level.
+Element Admissio n Со mple tior n Minimum basic skills test score Yes No Yes (• No Subject area/academic content test or other subject matter verification Yes No • Yes No Recommendation(s) Yes No 0 Yes (• No Essay or personal statement (Yes No 0 Yes (No Interview Yes • No Yes • No Other Specify: Dispositional self-assess; First Aid/CPR/AED; Child-Abuse Prevent; Dyslexia; Re Yes No • Yes No What is the minimum GPA required for admission into the program?
+(Leave above.) blank if yo u indicat ed t hat a minimum GP A is not r equ uire ed in the table 2.75 What is the minimum GPA required for completing the program?
+(Leave bla above.) nk if you in dicated 1 hat a minimum GPA is not requ iired d ir 1 the table 3 Background checks and fingerprinting are required by the school divisions in which students are placed for student teaching, but not by JMU.
+Transcript are evaluated for degree verification at the university level.
 There are certain courses required (earning a C or better) in order to be accepted.
 Certain programs do NOT have subject-matter tests (Adapted SPED and post-bac general curriculum SPED).
-At entry, students must have minimum SAT OR ACT, OR Praxis Core Math (or equivalent) AND VCLA.
+At entry, students must have minimum basic skills: Math (ALEKS, SAT, ACT, or Praxis Core Math) AND Reading and Writing (VCLA).
 Individual teacher education programs may require higher GPA for entry or exit than what is stated above; some post-bac programs require interview at entry.
-Supervised Clinical Experience rovide the following information about supervised clinical experience in 201 re there programs with student teaching models?
+Supervised Clinical Experience Note: The clinical experience requirements in this section are preloaded from the prior year's IPRC.
+Teacher preparation providers will enter the number of ticipants each year. , , Pr ovide the following information about supervised clinical experience in 202 21-22. (§20 i(a)(1)(C) (iii) , §205(a)(1)(C)(iv)) Are there programs with student teaching models?
 Yes No If yes, provide the next two responses.
 If no, leave them blank.
-9-20. (§205(a)(1)(C)(iii), §205(a)(1)( C)(iv)) Programs with student teaching models (most traditional programs) Number of clock hours of supervised clinical experience required prior to student teaching 150 Number of clock hours required for student teaching 560 re there programs in which candidates are the teacher of record?
-Yes No If yes, provide the next two responses.
-If no, leave them blank.
+F rograms with student teaching models (most traditional programs) lumber of clock hours of supervised clinical experience required prior o student teaching 150 N lumber of clock hours required for student teaching 560 academic year

-Programs in which candidates are the teacher of record in a classroom during the program (many alternative programs)
+Are there programs in which candidates are the teacher of record?